roryprimrose/roryprimrose.github.io/_posts/2010-09-30-custom-windows-workflow-activity-for-dependency-resolutione28093part-3.md

 This is a usability issue for the InstanceResolver class as the developer using it will not often need all 16 arguments for their workflow.
 Unfortunately this implementation forces them to identify a type definition for all 16 arguments as this is what defines the InstanceResolve activity being used.

 On a side note, there is a way around this for activity types that define one generic argument.
 Decorating the activity with the DefaultTypeArgumentAttribute allows you to specify the default type.
-ForEach<T> and ParallelForEach<T> use this to define the type of int.
+ForEach&lt;T&gt; and ParallelForEach&lt;T&gt; use this to define the type of int.
 This is why the developer does not see the above prompt when dropping these activities onto the design surface.
 Unfortunately this attribute was only designed to support a single generic argument.

 The workaround for this usability issue is to use some indirection.
 Another activity that implements IActivityTemplateFactory can be used to produce this result.
 This is where the non-generic InstanceResolver class comes into play.